jphalimi/PythonForMIC/PCbuild/readme.txt

-This will be cleaned up in the future; ideally Tcl/Tk will be brought into our pcbuild.sln as custom .vcproj files, just as we've recently done with the sqlite3.vcproj file, which will remove the need for Tcl/Tk to be built separately via a batch file.
+This will be cleaned up in the future; ideally Tcl/Tk will be brought into our pcbuild.sln as custom .vcproj files, just as we've recently done with the _bsddb.vcproj and sqlite3.vcproj files, which will remove the need for Tcl/Tk to be built separately via a batch file.

 XXX trent.nelson 02-Apr-08:
     Having the external subprojects in ..\.. relative to this directory is a